 The most detailed information for the Honors Thesis can be found in the Honors Thesis Handbook, or for students, in the Honors Advising Canvas page.
 These resources include a suggested timeline, as well as a comprehensive explanation of the process and items due.
 Your Honors academic advisor is the best resource for questions about thesis requirements or how to get started.
-Faculty should contact the Honors Director of Undergraduate Studies, Dr. Eric Welch at email@example.com.
+Faculty should contact the Honors Director of Undergraduate Studies, Dr. Ryan Voogt at firstname.lastname@example.org.

 Honors Thesis Information

 The Honors thesis provides a culmination to an Honors student’s academic career.
 The Honors thesis should be an outgrowth of the student’s academic work, rooted in their chosen discipline, in most cases in the student’s major or minor.
 In cases where a student has multiple majors, minors, or interdisciplinary interests that are not captured in a major or minor, the student should work with their Honors academic advisor to identify an area that is supported by their academic work and direct them to relevant faculty.

 The Honors thesis offers an opportunity - along with the responsibility - for a student to work with a faculty member on a research or creative project that integrates and expands on previous work.
 The Honors thesis will incorporate relevant, current research/previous work and demonstrate experience with design, execution, analysis, and presentation.
 An Honors thesis proposal must be submitted and approved by the faculty member advising the project and by the Lewis Honors College (proposals and the finished work needs to be submitted to your Honors academic advisor).
 Students with specific questions are asked to contact their Honors advisor.